src-d/lookout/docs/configuration.md

 ## Customize an analyzer from the repository

 It's possible to override Analyzers configuration for a particular repository.
-The new configuration to apply for certain repository will be fetched from `.lookout.yml` file at the root directory of that repository.
+The new configuration to apply for any certain repository will be fetched from `.lookout.yml` file at the root directory of that repository.

 Example:
 ```yml